rsd29/folio_njx/case-studies/OMIS_Case_Study.md

 ### Looking forward

-Seeing staff rely on OMIS every day is rewarding.
-The platform has made daily work faster, clearer, and more consistent across the organisation.
-It continues to grow as new modules are added and existing ones are refined.
-I am proud to have contributed to a system that supports so many people across multiple regions and departments.
+OMIS is now part of everyday work across the organisation.
+It continues to evolve as new modules are added and existing ones refined.

+> **Thinking Aloud**
+> The biggest win wasn’t any single module,it was creating a shared source of truth.
+Once that existed, teams shifted from chasing files to improving workflows.